 Aerospace and Engineering Degree

-Aerospace/aeronautical and engineering revolves around aircrafts; how they get up into the air and stay there.
-It also includes studies about their design, construction and power.
+Aerospace/aeronautical and engineering revolves around aircraft; how they get up into the air and stay there.
+It also includes studies of their design, construction and power.
 Most courses will be five years, and students will also learn about different practices and areas as well as engineering research.

 What A levels do I need?

-Most universities and courses ask for AAA grades, or even A* grades.
+Most universities and courses ask for AAA grades, or even A* grades, especially Russel Group Universities.
 Check with your university prospectus entry requirements for the course you are interested in.